vectorgrp/sil-kit/docs/api/capi-can.rst

-Can C API
+CAN C API
 ----------

 .. contents::
    :local:
    :depth: 3

-Can Controller
+CAN Controller
 ~~~~~~~~~~~~~~~

-**A Can controller is created and configured with the following functions:**
+**A CAN controller is created and configured with the following functions:**

 .. doxygenfunction:: SilKit_CanController_Create
 .. doxygenfunction:: SilKit_CanController_SetBaudRate

-**It's status can be controlled with the functions:**
+**Its status can be controlled with the functions:**

 .. doxygenfunction:: SilKit_CanController_Start
 .. doxygenfunction:: SilKit_CanController_Stop